-New plans for Wirral's neighbourhoods
+New community plans for Wirral's neighbourhoods

 The Localism Act 2011 introduced new powers for communities to have a bigger say on the planning policies that operate within their areas.